dmedri/R-italian-lang/R-3-6-BRANCH/README.md

-R 3.6.3 is the latest stable release in branch-3.6.
+R-3-6-BRANCH is the svn branch of the latest stable release.
 All the available translations in italian language are here.